-Laparoscopic surgery, also known as ‘keyhole surgery’, is carried out with the aid of a camera inserted into the abdomen or pelvis.
-A small incision is made in the abdominal wall through which a laparoscope, a flexible lighted tube with a camera attached, is inserted so that structures within the abdomen and pelvis can be examined.
-The abdominal cavity is made more visible by distending it with an absorbable gas, usually carbon dioxide.
-A number of major and minor surgeries may be carried out.
-A variety of tubes and long, narrow instruments can be inserted through the same incision in the skin, or via other small incisions, facilitating a number of procedures without the need for a large surgical incision.
-The surgeon uses these instruments to manipulate, cut and sew tissue.
-A number of procedures can be performed laparoscopically, including gallbladder removal (laparoscopic cholecystectomy), oesophageal surgery (laparoscopic fundoplication), colon surgery (laparoscopic colectomy), and surgery on the stomach and spleen.
-Most patients receive general anaesthetic during the procedure.
+, a flexible lighted tube with a camera attached, is inserted so that structures within the abdomen and pelvis can be examined.
+A variety of long, narrow instruments can be inserted through the same incision in the skin, or via other small incisions, facilitating a number of procedures without the need for a large surgical incision.
+A number of major and minor surgeries may be carried out by a